tl319/C-Compiler-Copy/readme.md

-This a public copy of a C compiler built by myself and Petra RatKai in our second year.
+This a public copy of a C compiler built by myself and Petra RatKai in our second year at Imperial College London.

 2020/2021 Compilers Coursework
 ==============================